Package insert / product label

 - Hypertension [see Warnings and Precautions (5.4)]

-- Congestive Heart Failure and Edema [see Warnings and Precautions (5.5)]
+- Heart Failure and Edema [see Warnings and Precautions (5.5)]

-- Renal Effects [see Warnings and Precautions (5.6)]
+- Renal Toxicity and Hyperkalemia [see Warnings and Precautions (5.6)]

-- Anaphylactoid Reactions [see Warnings and Precautions (5.7)]
+- Anaphylactic Reactions [see Warnings and Precautions (5.7)]

-- Serious Skin Reactions [see Warnings and Precautions (5.8)]
+- Serious Skin Reactions [see Warnings and Precautions (5.9)]

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 The safety of a single dose of Cambia was evaluated in 2 placebo-controlled trials with a total of 634 migraine patients treated with Cambia for a single migraine headache.
 Following treatment with diclofenac potassium (either Cambia or diclofenac potassium immediate-release tablets [as a control]), 5 subjects (0.8%) withdrew from the studies; following placebo exposure, 1 subject (0.2%) withdrew.

 The most common adverse reactions (i.e., that occurred in 1% or more of Cambia-treated patients) and more frequent with Cambia than with placebo were nausea and dizziness (see Table 1).

-6.2 Adverse Reactions Reported With Diclofenac and Other NSAIDs
+Adverse Reactions Reported With Diclofenac and Other NSAIDs

 In patients taking diclofenac or other NSAIDs, the most frequently reported adverse reactions occurring in approximately 1%-10% of patients are: GI reactions (including abdominal pain, constipation, diarrhea, dyspepsia, flatulence, gross bleeding/perforation, heartburn, nausea, GI ulcers [gastric/duodenal], and vomiting), abnormal renal function, anemia, dizziness, edema, elevated liver enzymes, headaches, increased bleeding time, pruritus, rashes, and tinnitus.